josegl/npfic/README.md

   * [v 1.0](#v1)

 ## <a name='requirements'></a>1.
 Requirements.
-Npfic provides mechanisms to control Promises flow, but does not provide s promises polyfill, so if you don't have an enviroment that provides a promise polyfill, or native javascript promises, you must provide your own.
+Npfic provides mechanisms to control Promises flow, but does not provide a promises polyfill, so if you don't have an enviroment that provides a promise polyfill, or native javascript promises, you must provide your own.